Fontainebleau is the second most beautiful castle near Paris after Versailles. The Fontainebleau forest is great for hiking.

 You come to Paris for a minimum of three days.
 Visit Fontainebleau Forest and Fontainebleau Castle, a Unesco world heritage monument, fifty kilometers from Paris.
-Locate Fontainebleau on Paris map.
+Locate Fontainebleau on France map.

 As a hunting forest, Fontainebleau has had the favor of the Kings of France since the 16th century.
 They had there one of their greatest castles.

-Francois I, the King who bought Mona Lisa, built most of the magnificent Renaissance Castle in the early 16th century.
-The castle was also a favorite of Emperor Napoleon, who resigned there in 1814.
+Francois I (picture), the King who bought Mona Lisa, built most of the magnificent Renaissance Castle in the early 16th century.
+The castle was also a favorite of Emperor Napoleon who resigned there in 1814 (picture).
 You can see below Napoleon's throne room.

-By car, take the A6 freeway.
+By car, take the A6 freeway in Paris.
 You will then be able to best discover and enjoy the Fontainebleau Forest.

 You can take the train at Paris Gare de Lyon: 40 minutes ride to Fontainebleau Avon train station, 15' shuttle to Fontainebleau Castle.
 France map.

 We also recommend Chateaux de la Loire